 You need to consider several criteria when verifying your emissions.
 One is the need for verifiers to be independent, suitable professionals with experience and understanding of ISO 14064-1:2018 and/or the GHG Protocol Corporate Standard.
-For some other criteria to consider, see the Ministry for the Environment's (2022) Measuring emissions guidance.
+For some other criteria to consider, see section 2.4 of the Ministry for the Environment's (2024) Measuring emissions guidance.